yozehariando/ObsF-Demo/doc/implementation-plan.md

    - Implement filtering and sorting options
    - Add statistical analysis features
    - Create export and sharing functionality

+4. **Code Refactoring and Modularization**: ⏳
+   - Break down dashboard.md into smaller, focused modules ⏳
+   - Introduce dashboard-new.md as the target for refactored code ✅
+   - Move functions to appropriate modules based on their functionality ⏳
+   - Implement proper ES6 import/export system ✅
+   - Ensure all functionality works in both original and new dashboard files

 ## Common Implementation Patterns